Sam Price — Student

 Auburn University, Auburn, AL

 Sam has quite a resume when it comes to his commitment to sustainability and his impact on others.
-His particular talent lies in nurturing personal wellbeing and making the connections between environmental wellbeing and personal wellbeing.
+His particular talent lies in nurturing personal wellness and making the connections between environmental and personal wellbeing.

 On campus he has volunteered at the community garden and was part of the Auburn Real Food Challenge, whose goal is to achieve 20% real food on Auburn’s campus by 2020.
 At home Sam cultivates a vegetable garden and an extensive compost pit.
 He regularly supplies many in the community with vegetables and fertile soil from his compost, and helps others improve their own gardens.